All Products

 Direct Mount

-Because the sample code file is not integrated into the image, you must mount it to the service instance.
-Take mounting from Object Storage Service (OSS) as an example.
-Click OSS and configure the following parameters:
+Since the example code is not integrated into the image, you must mount it to the service instance.
+To mount from OSS, click OSS and configure the following parameters:

 • Uri: Select the OSS folder where the sample code file is located.
 To learn how to upload a code file to an OSS folder, see Quick Start in the console.